Alice Guyon

 Welcome to my website!

 My name is Alice Guyon.
-I am Director of Research at the CNRS, at the Institute of Molecular and Cellular Pharmacology (IPMC).
+I am Director of Research at the CNRS, at the Center of Research in Psychology and Neurosciences (CRPN).
 My research focuses on Neuroscience and interactions between the nervous, endocrine and immune systems under physiological and pathological conditions.

-Recently, I focused in integrative medicine practices and I try to develop innovative approaches to evaluate these practices and try to understand their physiological mechanisms.
+Recently, I focused on integrative medecine practices, particularly those using non ordinary states of consciousness.
+I am developping innovative approaches to evaluate these practices and try to understand their physiological mechanisms.

 EDUCATION